The Attingham Summer School 2023

 In addition to general enrollment, some scholarship assistance is available for qualifying candidates thanks to the generosity of various individuals and charitable organizations.

-Any candidate wishing to apply for a scholarship must complete the scholarship application form below.
+Any candidate wishing to apply for a scholarship must complete the scholarship application form by clicking the button below.
 Please follow the instructions on the form to apply for financial assistance.